 Your watch’s sensors need direct skin contact to work.
 Verify that the watch contacts the skin and place the watch above the wrist bone.
 It should be snug AND comfortable–you don’t want it too loose or too tight.

-If you have any tattoos or large birthmarks, try placing your watch away from these areas.
+If you have tattoos or large birthmarks, try keeping your watch away from these areas.

 Wearing your watch on the inside of your wrist helps some people get better measurements.